-- Code Layout (page 42)

-- Whitespaces (page 43)
+- Whitespaces (page 42)

-- Naming Conventions (page 43)
+- Naming Conventions (page 42)

-- Variable Names (page 44)
+- Variable Names (page 43)

 4.4.1 Introduction

 PEP 843, the Style Guide for Python Code, is adopted in the development of ProDy package.
 Contributions to ProDy shall follow PEP 844 and the specifications and additions provided in this addendum.